gammaaex/SlackFilesDeleter/README.md

 # SlackFilesDeleter

-This is Google Apps Script file (`.gs`) which create base on JavaScript.
+This is Google Apps Script file (`.gs`) which created based on JavaScript.
 So, Please fix to `.gs` from `.js`.